Protective Coatings:

-This 30-hour training course thoroughly and systematically covers every aspect of coatings application and inspection techniques, maintenance and repair procedures.
-Coatings selection, specifications, applications and relevant industry standards for surface preparations of various substrates such as steel, galvanized steel, stainless steel and aluminum are also discussed in depth.
-The effect of cathodic protection on the performance of coatings is discussed in detail.
-This short course trains the participants with the knowledge and skills required for effective and efficient coatings inspection, maintenance and repair of both organic coatings (or paints) and metallic coatings such as hot-dip galvanizing and metallic spray (or metallization).
+This 5-day training course thoroughly and systematically covers every aspect of coatings application and inspection techniques, maintenance and repair procedures.
+Coatings selection, specifications, applications and relevant industry standards for surface preparations of various substrates such as steel, galvanized steel, stainless steel, copper, and aluminum are also discussed in depth.
+The effect of cathodic protection on the performance of coatings is also covered in detail.
+This coatings short course trains the participants with the knowledge and skills required for effective coatings inspection, maintenance and repair of both organic coatings (or paints) and metallic coatings such as hot-dip galvanizing and metallic spray (or metallization).

-This course can be taken as in-house training course, online course and distance learning course worldwide.
+This coatings inspection course can be taken as in-house training course, course-on-demand, online course and distance learning course worldwide.
 It can also be customized to meet the specific needs of your organization.

 Course Outline